4thokage/node-devinfo/readme.md

-# A blazing fast REST APIs with Node.js, MongoDB, Fastify and Swagger.
+# A simple rest api made with nodeJS

 ## Build Setup